The Federal Wire Act Of 1961 – Interstate Gambling Law History And Facts

 This means that the legislation was enacted to support any existing laws which states already had governing sports betting and wagering.

 When it is interpreted as a Federalist piece of legislation, The Wire Act can be seen as oppressing the basic rights of individual states.
 And as far as individual bettors are concerned, the Federal Wire Act leaves them in the clear.
 This includes you as a USA citizen and sports bettor, no matter what level of bets you prefer.

 If you're ready to start researching USA online sportsbooks, we offer several sections that will help you make an informed decision such as which online sports betting sites are legal, what are the best USA online sportsbooks, and of course our reviews which go into great detail about the pros and cons of each of the sites we recommend to our visitors..

-Federal Wire Act Does Not Pertain to US Bettors
+The Federal Wire Act Does Not Pertain to US Bettors, Only The Sportsbooks Themselves

 When the House Of Representatives was debating the points of the bill, Congressman Emanuel Celler (Chairman of the House Judiciary Committee at the time) stated that, "This bill only gets after the bookmaker, the gambler who makes it his business to take bets or to lay off bets. . .
 It does not go after the casual gambler who bets $2 on a race.
 That type of transaction is not within the purview of the statute."

 Furthermore, the Federal District Court made a proclamation that it was not Congress' intention to "include social bettors" under this particular statute.